walaura/wavelert/README.md

 ## Promises

-You can build alerts & confirms as promises that accept or reject depending on the button that was pressed like this
+You can build alerts & confirms as promises that accept or reject depending on the button that was pressed like this, the promisified methods return a function that when called will display the window visually and returns a promise

 ```js
 import { Confirm, Alert } from 'wavelert/promisified';